jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 * [NetBeans](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans)#setting-up-netbeans)

-Libgdx projects use [Gradle](http://www.gradle.org/) to manage dependencies, the build process, and IDE integration.
-This allows you to develop your app with whatever development environment you prefer.
-Best of all: your team mates can use a different dev environment while working on the same project!

 ### Setting up Eclipse
 To develop your application via Eclipse, you need to install the following pieces of software.